 In other words, this management issue is clearly “My Way or the Highway,” as far as I’m concerned.
 And I’ve certainly dismissed more than one new patient without dental treatment over this very scenario.

+Which brings me to my next point: why do we feel an obligation to treat everyone who walks through our door?
 I’ll never forget the morning I entered an operatory to greet a new patient.
 As I introduced myself, he angrily said, “You’re one minute late!”
 I responded by apologizing to him, and then advised him that I couldn’t be his dentist because I was never on time.
 Then I thanked him for coming and walked out of the operatory.

 I don’t know about you, but I don’t care to spend time with folks like that.